 Regent University - Students and others with connections to the school can receive permission to use the beautiful campus grounds for portrait sessions.
 The traditional brick buildings are beautiful and the fountain is perfect for a romantic engagement session.

 Redwing Park - If you want a cherry blossom engagement session, this is the place for you!
 (We have to time the session around the trees and we'll want to shoot from 7-9 am to avoid the evening crowds.
 It's a very popular photography spot while the trees are blooming!)

 Adam Thoroughgood House - The property surround this tiny historic home is one of my favorite places to shoot.
 There's an incredible magnolia tree and a really pretty colonial garden.
-Unfortunately, it's undergoing construction in 2017.
+Unfortunately, it has been undergoing construction.

 We can't really go wrong with our choice of location, because the focus will always be on you and the love that you share.
 While the location is definitely part of the images, it's just the background!

 Want to read more tips for your engagement session?